The 7 Secret Ingredients to Find the Perfect Influencers for Your Small Business

 So, what exactly is engagement rate?
 Simply put, it’s the percentage of followers who react – like, share, comment – to the influencer’s posts.
 To calculate the engagement rate, you have to look at the last 20 to 30 posts of the influencer.

 But how do you know whether your influencer has a good engagement rate or not?
 Take a look at this study from Influence.co.
-You can find the average engagement rate for influencers based on their vertical, in the chart given below.
+You can find the average engagement rate for influencers based on their vertical.

 If your prospective influencer has this rate (or higher), then you know you’re making the right choice.